Part of the iFi Zen Mini-Series!

-While it’s cool to see your DAC light up different colors according to source, it ultimately detracts from what the goal was in the first place: TO LISTEN TO MUSIC.
+While it’s cool to see your DAC light up different colors according to the source, it ultimately detracts from the primary goal.

 Here I was messing around with a few different Amps & Setups.

-The Zen Blue is a great tool for people to listen to music wireless, whether that’s through separate monitors, into a separate amplifier, or via anything in your home theater set up that supports coaxial in, optical in, etc.
+The Zen Blue is an excellent tool for people to listen to music wireless, whether that’s through separate speakers/monitors, into a separate amplifier, or via anything in your home theater setup, that supports coaxial in, optical in, etc.